mercadopago/devsite-docs/guides/online-payments/checkout-api/receiving-payment-by-card.en.md

 This will prevent rejections and chargebacks in the case of already approved transactions.
 For example, this allows you to correct data upload mistakes or change payment methods.

-We recommend using [error response handling](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/online-payments/checkout-api/handling-responses/) and the suggested communication in each case.
+We recommend using [response handling](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/online-payments/checkout-api/handling-responses/) and the suggested communication in each case.

 > NOTE
 >